During this Aromatherapy diploma you will learn:

 Students have six months from the start of the course to complete their case studies and assignments.

-Having trained thousands of students, London School of Massage has many success stories, and our students have gone onto:
+Having trained thousands of students, London School of Massage has many success stories, and our students have gone on to:

 Open their own private practice, treating clients from home